musicsms/oscp-note/OWASP/CSRF/CSRF-1/Readme.md

 ```http
 https://10.63.253.66/user/csrfchallengeone/plusplus?userid=47887913a0f9573d479fbd600fa02ac6ef0575bd
 ```
-Put this in in post mesage.
+Put this in post mesage.

 Go to another account, and click on the image:
 ![csrf-2](csrf1-2.png)